madv1n/Spark-MIDI-Bridge/README.md

 * Pedals: Line 6 FBV, Behringer FCB1010, IK Multimedia BlueBoard, etc.

 Your contribution will help me add "Plug & Play" support for these devices in the next update!

+## 📜 Credits & Acknowledgments
+This project uses research and protocol documentation from the following open-source projects:
+* **[SparkMIDI](https://github.com/paulhamsh/SparkMIDI)** — for the original Sysex command structures.

 ## Disclaimer
 **Use this software at your own risk.** - This project is NOT affiliated with, authorized, or endorsed by Positive Grid.